Belgian Shepherd Dog (Malinois)

 How much exercise does a Malinois need?

-They require several hours of vigorous activity daily, including both physical exercise and complex mental tasks to prevent boredom and destructive behavior.
+They require at least two hours of vigorous activity daily, including both physical exercise and complex training tasks.

-Yes, they have a dense double coat and shed moderately throughout the year, with heavier shedding occurring during seasonal changes.
+Yes, they shed moderately throughout the year and have a heavier shed during seasonal changes.

-The average lifespan of a healthy Belgian Malinois is between 12 and 14 years.
+The average lifespan is typically between 12 and 14 years with proper care and nutrition.

 View Official FCI Standard